 Contact Your Payday Lender

 If you are having trouble making repayments, the first thing you should do is contact your payday lender.
-All payday lenders need to work to Office of Fair Trading guidance, which requires them to work with borrowers who find themselves in financial difficulty and treat them fairly.
+All payday lenders need to work to FCA regulation, which requires them to work with borrowers who find themselves in financial difficulty and treat them fairly.
 This means they have to work with you to come up with a repayment plan you can afford.

 While they are working with you to develop that plan, they should freeze any attempts to reclaim the money you owe along with any charges.
 The lender will refer you to debt advice services, which can help you get debt free (even if this takes time).